justricky21/PDA_Ricardo_E23/Static_and_Dynamic_Task_A/testing_task_1.md

   total
   for card in cards
     total += card.value
+    #this form of concatenation does not work.
+String interpolation does, however
     return "You have a total of" + total end
   # the return total is inside the iteration, therefore will be returned once